 At COPIM, we believe that, for open access publishing initiatives to thrive, we have to develop more robust notions of “open” that go beyond releasing content from behind paywalls.
 We believe that the infrastructure with which academic work is published must be community-led and open for widespread participation by scholar-led and non-profit publishers.

-COPIM will develop a significantly enriched not-for-profit and open source ecosystem for open access book publishing that will support and sustain a diversity of publishing initiatives and models, particularly within the Humanities and Social Sciences (HSS), in the UK and internationally.
+We are therefore building a significantly enriched, not-for-profit and open source ecosystem for open access book publishing.
+It will support and sustain a diversity of publishing initiatives and models, particularly within the Humanities and Social Sciences, in the UK and internationally.
 The project aims to:

-- Showcase alternative (non-BPC) business models that incorporate infrastructural innovations and/or cost-reductions through streamlined operating processes, production workflows and economic efficiencies — which would benefit all scales of publishing initiatives.
+Showcase alternative (non-BPC) business models that incorporate infrastructural innovations and/or cost-reductions through streamlined operating processes, production workflows and economic efficiencies — which would benefit publishing initiatives at all scales.

 Support the creation of, interaction with, and reuse of open access books in all their variety and complexity (including emergent and experimental genres), most importantly by ensuring that these complex digital research publications can be archived effectively.

 Achieve knowledge transfer to stakeholders through various pilots that will

 - enable COPIM’s technical, organisational, financial and relational innovations to scale both horizontally (to other presses) and vertically (to other partners, including universities, libraries, and funders) and

 - inform and support (future) funder requirements for open access books.